-The Proposed Permanent Standard includes the provisions in the Emergency Temporary Standard, with several notable changes:
+The Permanent Standard includes the provisions that are in the Emergency Temporary Standard, with several changes:

-- Requirements unrelated to occupational safety and health, such as contingency planning for business operations in the event of an outbreak, have been removed. - No enforcement actions will be brought against healthcare providers and other employers that are making good faith efforts to secure Personal Protective Equipment (PPE) that is in short supply. - It cannot be used to enforce Governor Northam's Executive Orders.
+- Requirements unrelated to occupational safety and health, such as contingency planning for business operations in the event of an outbreak and flexible sick leave policies, have been removed. - No enforcement actions will be brought against healthcare providers and other employers that are making good faith efforts to secure Personal Protective Equipment (PPE) that is in short supply. - It cannot be used to enforce Governor Northam's Executive Orders.
 This takes on particular significance in light of Governor Northam's most recent Order expanding face covering requirements, particularly in indoor settings.
-It is unclear whether the Order applies to low-hazard workplaces with physically distanced employees. - It scales back the requirement to report every positive COVID-19 case to the Virginia Department of Health to "outbreaks" of two or more cases. - It makes the time-based, return-to-work requirement consistent with CDC guidance that reduced the requirement from 10 days with three symptom-free days to 10 days with only one symptom-free day. - It removes the requirement for employers to comply with respiratory standards when multiple employees travel in work vehicles together, in light of shortages of N-95 and other filtering facepiece respirators.
+It is unclear whether the Order applies to low-hazard workplaces with physically distanced employees. - It scales back the requirement to report every single positive COVID-19 case to the Virginia Department of Health to "outbreaks" of two or more cases. - It eliminates test-based return-to-work requirement, leaving employers with a timebased requirement only. - It makes the time-based return-to-work requirement consistent with CDC guidance that reduced the requirement from 10 days with three symptom-free days to t10en days with only one symptom-free day. - It provides alternative controls to the requirement for employers to comply with respiratory standards when multiple employees travel in work vehicles together, in light of shortages of N-95 and other filtering facepiece respirators.

-The Proposed Permanent Standard contains several problematic aspects of the Emergency Temporary Standard.
-First, it includes no prohibition on barring employees from coming to work after close contact with an individual who has tested positive for COVID-19.
-Second, several of its provisions relating to return-to-work and close contact do not allow employers to benefit from contact do not allow employers to benefit from contact do not allow employers to benefit for employees who report concerns to the news media or social media, which may invalidate some employers' media policies.
-Finally, the Proposed Permanent Standard lacks "safe harbor" protections for employers that protect employees by following CDC guidance.
+The Permanent Standard carries forward several problematic aspects of the Emergency Temporary Standard.
+First, it includes no bar on prohibiting employees from coming to work after close contact with an individual who has tested positive for COVID-19.
+Second, several of its provisions relating to return-to-work and close contact do not enable employers to benefit from continually evolving CDC guidance.
+Third, it includes whistleblower protections for employees who report concerns to the news media or social media, which may invalidate some employers' media policies.
+Finally, the Permanent Standard lacks "safe harbor" protections for employers that protect employees by following CDC guidance.